bigchaindb/bigchaindb/docs/source/installing-server.md

 **NOT for Production Use**

-For those who like using Docker and wish to experiment with BigchainDB in non-production environments, we currently maintain a `dockerfile` that can be used to build an image for `bigchaindb`, along with a `docker-compose.yml` file to manage a "standalone node", consisting mainly of two containers: one for RethinkDB, and another for BigchainDB.
+For those who like using Docker and wish to experiment with BigchainDB in non-production environments, we currently maintain a `dockerfile` that can be used to build an image for `bigchaindb`.

-Assuming you have `docker` and `docker-compose` installed, you would proceed as follows.
+Assuming you have `docker` installed, you would proceed as follows.

 In a terminal shell:
 ```text